-We show that $\Lr_{\eK}$ can be completed to a (unique up to isomorphism) associated system by employing comparison isomorphisms of integral $p$-adic Hodge theory that use work of Scholze and others \cite{Schber}, \cite{BMS}, and of Faltings \cite{Fa}, \cite{Fa1}; this works quite generally, i.e. with mild assumptions on the integral model.
-Proving that we have a versal system is harder since, by definition, versality imposes that the singularities of the integral model $\SS_\eK$ agree with those of the local model $\Mloc$.
-We show this for Shimura data of Hodge type, which satisfy some mild additional conditions, by using the main result of \cite{KP}.
-It follows that, under these assumptions, the integral models of \cite{KP} are also independent, up to isomorphism, on the various choices made in their construction.
-Then, by employing some work of Hamacher and Kim we can also show that these models support a (global) versal $(\Gg, \Mloc)$-display $\Dd_\eK$ associated to $\Lr_\eK$.
+To show Theorem \ref{introThm2}, we first show that the integral models given in \cite{KP} support a locally universal associated system.
+The issue is to show that the unique associated system obtained as above is locally universal.
+(Recall that this imposes that the singularities of the integral model $\SS_\eK$ agree with those of the local model $\Mloc$.)
+This is done, by reexaming the proof of the main result of \cite{KP}.
+Then, as in work of Hamacher and Kim \cite{HamaKim}, we can also show that these models support a (global) locally universal $(\Gg, \Mloc)$-display $\Dd_\eK$ associated with $\Ls_\eK$.
 It then follows, that in this case, the integral models of \cite{KP} are canonical as per the definition above.

-Our point of view fits with the well-established idea that most Shimura varieties should be moduli spaces of $G$-motives.
+Our point of view fits with the well-established idea, going back to Deligne, that most Shimura varieties should be moduli spaces of $G$-motives with level structures.
 As such, they should have (integral) canonical models.
 We can not make this precise yet.
-However, we consider the versal $\Gg$-display as the crystalline avatar of the universal $G$-motive and show that its existence is enough to characterize the integral model.
+However, we consider the locally universal $\Gg$-display as the crystalline avatar of the universal $G$-motive and show that its existence is enough to characterize the integral model.
 In fact, there should be versions of this characterization for other $p$-adic cohomology theories (see \cite{BMS}, \cite{SchICM}, \cite{BSPrism}).
 In joint work of the author with M. Rapoport \cite{PRShtuka}, which developed after the first version of this paper was written, this idea is realized and a different characterization is given.
 This uses, instead of $\Gg$-displays, $p$-adic $\Gg$-sthukas over the $v$-sheaf $\SS_\eK^\Diamond$, as defined by Scholze (see \cite{Schber}).
 Our approach in the current paper is more ``classical", since it does not use any of the tools of modern $p$-adic analysis (perfectoid adic spaces, $v$-sheaves and diamonds, Banach-Colmez spaces, etc.) and when it applies it gives somewhat more precise information.